Table of Contents

 When your work situation improves, and your income has returned to normal, be diligent about adding savings to your emergency fund until it can cover 3 to 6 months of expenses.

-So, be prepared for whatever life brings your way by having a fully-funded emergency savings account.
+It’s important to be prepared for whatever life brings your way by having a fully-funded emergency savings account.

 And, if you haven’t started an emergency fund account yet, get started now!